 Child Protection training is provided regularly for existing staff and forms part of the induction process for all newly appointed staff.
 Members of the safeguarding team attend briefings and forums organised by the Local Authority Designated Officer (LADO) to receive up to date local information about child protection and safeguarding issues.
 They also attend training and conferences provided by experts in the field including the NSPCC and the DfE.

-All staff are familiar with the DfE Keeping Children Safe in Education document which forms the basis of our Child Protection & Safeguarding Policy.
-The full document can be accessed by clicking here.
+All staff are familiar with Keeping Children Safe in Education 2020 which forms the basis of our Child Protection & Safeguarding Policy.

 Please click on the link to view the current Child Protection & Safeguarding Policy.

 Parents can also access information to support their children and families via these websites: